SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Introduction

 Estimating the confidence of a model requires a probabilistic interpretation of the model's parameters, i.e., treating model parameters as random variables endowed with a probability distribution.
 Through Bayesian inference, the posterior distribution of the model parameters can be found.
-At test time, the second moment, i.e., the variance, of the predictive distribution can serve as a measure of confidence or uncertainty in the predicted output.
-Several Bayesian models have been developed for the classification and regression problems \cite{ gal2016dropout, lakshminarayanan2017simple, lu2017ensemble, graves2011practical, dera2021premium, carannante2020robust}.
-Trade-offs between prediction accuracy, confidence estimation, and scalability are at the heart of these different approaches \cite{goan2020bayesian}.
-Recently, Dera \emph{et al.} proposed a variational moments’ propagation (VMP) framework that provides meaningful and scalable methods for uncertainty propagation and estimation in deep neural network (DNN) classifiers \cite{dera2021premium}.
+At test time, the second moment, i.e., the covariance, of the predictive distribution can serve as a measure of confidence or uncertainty in the predicted output.
+Several Bayesian models have been developed for the classification and regression problems \citep{goan2020bayesian}.
+Trade-offs between prediction accuracy, confidence estimation, and scalability are at the heart of these different approaches \citep{goan2020bayesian}.

-A relatively less amount of work focuses on quantifying uncertainty in pixel-level segmentation tasks using Bayesian DL models.
-The challenge in learning uncertainty for each pixel arises from propagating high-dimensional posterior distributions of the model's parameters through the multiple stages of non-linearities in the encoder-decoder architecture.
-Furthermore, the model must provide an \emph{instantaneous} uncertainty map at test time, i.e., simultaneously output the prediction (the segmentation decision) and corresponding pixel-level uncertainty map \emph{without} resorting to expensive Monte Carlo estimation techniques.
+A relatively small amount of work focuses on quantifying uncertainty in pixel-level segmentation tasks using Bayesian DL models.
+The challenge in learning uncertainty for each pixel arises from propagating high-dimensional posterior distributions of the model's parameters through multiple stages of non-linearities in the encoder-decoder architecture.
+Furthermore, the model must provide an \emph{instantaneous} uncertainty map at test time, i.e., simultaneously output the prediction (the segmentation) and corresponding pixel-level uncertainty map \emph{without} resorting to expensive Monte Carlo sampling techniques or model averaging (ensemble).